harrisonstark/gtr-pi-driver/README.md

 ## Starting the app
-As the app currently stands, from the /server directory, run 'go run main.go' Ensure you have a .env file in the /server directory with both MONGODB_URI and PORT (optional) set
+As the app currently stands, from the /server directory, run 'go run main.go'

 I have an untested Dockerfile and Makefile to run all in one command, not ready yet though